Fallout 3 writing editorial

 A town of radiation mutants living around an irradiated bomb.
 That's fucking genius.
 Bethesda has just now transformed from the game developer of missed opportunities into the evil god of vengeful idea destroying.

-9. warsaw
+warsaw said:

 That's okay.
 I'm sure they'll reuse it for Fallout 4, and include a quest where some smooth skins wanna genocide them (it being a good thing, because hey, that radiation is polluting our downstream water supply).